-A lot of attention to detail goes into designing a great logo.
+A lot of attention to detail goes into designing a great logo and the meaning of colors in logos.
 From the shape and size to the font to the subject matter of the design, to everything in between, each aspect of a logo is created to draw attention, appeal to potential customers, and convey the brand’s key messages.
 While each design element of a great logo is equally important in its own right, one especially essential factor in designing a logo is choosing the right colors.
 One part art and one part science, choosing colors that will effectively convey the desired meaning requires both a discerning eye and an in-depth understanding of the meaning of colors in logos.

 Studies have shown that people have strong associations with colors.
 Viewing different colors can elicit certain emotions, making it important to consider what meaning and emotion is being conveyed with each color you choose.
 To get a better grasp of what each color conveys, here are some of the most common colors and their meanings: